1904-1912 • The demise of the Boxing Section and a move to Tom Sullivan's

 Above: "The Spencer Arms", Lower Richmond Road, where Tom Sullivan was the Licensee, became the headquarters of Belgrave Harriers in 1909 through to 1913.

 Below: A group photo on the day of the Club 7 miles Cross Country Championship in January 1913.
 For more information on personnel, click on the image.

-duration of World War I. Sullivan agreed, and a Special Meeting endorsed the decision on 22 April 1909.
+on 22 April 1909.
 Within two months a Junior section had been formed, thanks to Bob Ricketts and George Tyrer.
 Things appeared to be looking up but there was still a long way to go before Belgrave could be sure of its future.

 The fragility of the Club became apparent the following year when, for reasons unknown, Oscar Horwood and Harry Goodfellow resigned.
 Several others went with them to the Westminster Harriers, a branch of the multi-sports Westminster Athletic and Gymnasium Club.
 However, they soon found that this club too had its problems with matters reaching a head in April 1911 when the Harriers committee resigned en-bloc.

 Within a matter of days the disaffected members met at the “City of Gloucester”, Burton Court, Chelsea, and reformed the long defunct Chelsea Harriers.
 The new club was dominated by future Belgravians of eminence.
 Oscar Horwood (Captain), Harry Parker (Assistant Honorary Secretary) and H. Brown (Committee member) were all destined to become Belgrave Presidents.